beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * fix `MissileLauncher` weapons with high `trajectoryHeight`, zero `turnRate` and high `wobble` having an unstable trajectory and prematurely falling down when firing onto higher elevations
 * fix `DGun` weapon type projectile direction (previously shot at an angle that would be valid from the `AimFromWeapon` piece and not the `QueryWeapon` piece)

+### Basecontent fixes
+* moved the `cursornormal` cursor from the "Spring cursors" archive to basecontent.
+The significance of this is that `modinfo.lua` is now sufficient for an archive to be a valid Recoil game that doesn't crash.
+* fixed the initial spawn gadget.
+* fixed action handler key press/release events.

 ### Miscellaneous fixes
-* fixed basecontent initial commander spawn gadget.
-* fixed basecontent action handler key press/release events.
 * fixed skirmish AI API getTeamResourcePull (used to return max storage instead).
 * `Spring.SetSunDirection` no longer causes broken shadows if you pass an unnormalized vector.
-* fixed being unable to drag-select units with `/specfullview 0`
+* fixed being unable to drag-select units with `/specfullview 0`.
+* fixed weirdly-boned Assimp (`.dae`) models being loaded incorrectly.
 * fixed COB `SetMaxReloadTime` receiving a value 10% smaller than it was supposed to.
 * fix screenshots saved as PNG having an inflated file size via a redundant fully-opaque alpha channel.